 Look at the big picture: Establish a shared understanding of the design’s overall purpose, important milestones, must-have style elements, and more.

-Ensure smooth collaboration: Set up a point of reference so all parties can quickly remind themselves of the final destination—and make sure they don’t veer off course.
+Ensure smooth collaboration: Set up a point of reference so all parties can quickly remind themselves of the project's goals—and make sure they don’t veer off course.

 Behind every successful design is an entire creative community.
 Involve everyone’s input in the process with our shared workspaces and interactive stamps, emotes, and Lil Notes.
-Once you’ve built a foundation of collaboration, you can build a working design brief that the whole team can get behind.
+Once you’ve built a foundation of collaboration with your creative team, you can build a working design brief that the whole team can get behind.

 Create a design that checks all the boxes with our design brief template.
 Then, use your design objectives, overall vision, and our interactive templates to guide every step of the creative process.

-A design brief is a document that outlines the needs of a visual design, used to facilitate communication and ensure clarity between a designer and a client, or multiple teams working together on a creative campaign or project.
+A design brief (also known as a creative brief) is a document that outlines the needs of a visual design, used to facilitate communication and ensure clarity between a designers, or multiple teams working together on a creative campaign or project.

-A design brief template includes logistical details—the specific deliverables and budget or timeline constraints—as well as insights about the visuals themselves and how they’ll be used—the campaign’s goals, target audience, guidelines, tonality, competitors, and more.
+A design brief template includes logistical details-the specific deliverables, creative assets, and budget or timeline constraints-as well as insights about the visuals themselves and how they'll be used-the campaigns goals, target audience, guidelines, tonality, competitors, and more.

 Writing an effective design brief is a collaborative process.
-Start with a creative design brief template that everyone on your team—and external teams, if desired—can freely edit and access.
-Some teams will create their briefs internally then share them with the creative agency working on the project, while other groups might choose to collaborate from the very first touchpoint: the brief itself.
+Start with a creative design brief template that everyone on your team- and external teams, if desired-can freely edit and access.
+Some teams will create their briefs internally then share them with the creative agency or freelance designers working on the project, while other groups might choose to collaborate in the design process from the very first touchpoint: the brief itself.

 In terms of what makes a good design brief, both high-level ideas and the nitty-gritty details matter.
-A sample design brief will include the following sections:
+Whether it's graphic design, web design, or other creative work, generally a sample design brief will include the following sections: